 A playful travelogue through Shangri-La; a fictitious paradise from the classic novel Lost Horizon.
 A Tibetan tourist place in China recently presented scientific proof to be the real thing.
-This film excavates layers of fact and fiction, truths and lies of the place to find the elusive truth to be in the hands of tourists and filmmakers themselves.
+This film excavates layers of fact and fiction of the place to find the elusive truth to be in the hands of tourists and filmmakers themselves.

 Exactly twenty years ago today, news spread around the globe that Shangri-La was found.
 Zhongdian, a Tibetan region in the South-West of China had found scientific evidence to be the real thing.
 This was quite impossible, because Shangri-La is a fiction, a paradise devised by James Hilton for his novel Lost Horizon.
 Hilton had never even been in China at all, he wrote the book in his study in London at the time of the great depression in 1933.
 The story, which is about four westerners who crash their plane into a mythical Tibetan Paradise, was an instant best seller.
 Shangri-La became a dream longed for by many Westerners: films were made about it, songs were dedicated to it, and resorts and restaurants were named after it.
 Thus, it won’t be a surprise that the evidence Zhongdian delivered to prove it was Shangri-La was quite controversial; It seemed nothing more than a marketing stunt.